philcockfield/meteor-private-package/README.md

       }
     }

-To switch the Meteorite file to use these reference as symbolic links:
+To switch Meteorite to use these reference as symbolic links:

     $ mrt-ref link